 The emission reduction credits we are supporting have been certified and verified by an external, 3rd-party auditor.

-For a small cost of USD10, paid during registration, you can help to make a meaningful difference.
+For a small cost of USD10, paid during registration, you will help to make a meaningful difference.

 SRI2020 has chosen to partner with the Brisbane Convention and Exhibition Center (BCEC) to host the event, because of BCSE’s excellent record in sustainability.
 For instance, BCEC participates in AEG 1 EARTH.
 This program tracks environmental performance on energy and water consumption.